alfiramdhan/8Weeks_SQL_Challenge/Case Study 1 - Danny's Dinner/Solution_SQL.md

 ````

 #### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+First Step : calculate the total points for each customer as in number 9

 ````sql
 WITH count_point AS(
 	SELECT t1.customer_id,